smastelini/mtr-toolkit/README.md

-# mtr-toolkit

-mtr-toolkit: A multi-target regression (MTR) toolkit in R!
+#mtr-toolkit: A multi-target regression (MTR) toolkit in R!

-This project implements current state-of-the-art MTR solutions, as well as, new methods proposed by Saulo Martiello Mastelini (in conjunction with other researchers, e.g., Sylvio Barbon Jr. and Everton Jose Santana).
+This project implements current state-of-the-art MTR solutions, as well as, new methods proposed by *Saulo Martiello Mastelini* (in conjunction with other researchers, e.g., *Sylvio Barbon Jr.* and *Everton Jose Santana*).

 Some of the solutions are, currently, under tests.
 A documentation (possibly) will be created as the codes are improved and new publications are obtained.

 Currently, only local approaches are supported.
-The currently implemented methods are (MTR methods proposed by Mastelini are marked with \*):
+The currently implemented methods are (MTR methods proposed by *Mastelini* are marked with \*):

 - ST: Single-target
 - MTRS: Multi-target Regressor Stacking (a.k.a.
 SST -- Stacked Single-target)